 Market Hogs

 A hog project is a great experience.
-Hogs can be sold for market at either Marin County or Sonoma County Fair (you would buy your market pig based on the fair in which you intend to sell at).
+Hogs are sold at the Sonoma County Fair.
 Market hogs are purchased about 4 months prior to fair time.
 When you begin your project, you must practice walking your pig every day.
 You are also responsible for their daily care such as feeding, providing clean water, and keeping their pen clean.
-As your project progresses, you begin to wash the animal often.
-As you approach fair time you wash your animal every day.
-Before you go to the fair you may need to shave your hog.
+As your project progresses, you begin to conditon and groom them regularly.
+Before you go to the fair you may need to clip your hog.

 Estimated Expenses: $1,000